RMH286/ECE-3400-fa-2017-Team-2/docs/lab1.md

 ### Purpose

-The main purpose of this lab was to beome familiar with the arduino architecture, and learn basic functionality.
-In particular, we spent a lot of time working with various I/O ports since these are the main way we will send and recieve signals to sensors/motors/etc...
+The main purpose of this lab was to become familiar with the arduino architecture, and learn basic functionality.
+In particular, we spent a lot of time working with various I/O ports since these are the main way we will send and receive signals to sensors/motors/etc...
 In this lab, we learned basic functionality of arduino by writing small programs to control LEDs and servos.
 At the end of this lab we were able to put together the beginnings of our robot which was able to autonomously move in a given direction.